 Regular pruning will keep longer tendrils from getting a “leggy” appearance.
 It also helps the plant maintain a fuller, bushier shape.

-For best results, be sure to cut just below a node so that leaves grow down to the newly formed tip.
+For best results, cut just below a node so leaves grow down to the newly formed tip.

 Clean the foliage every month to remove dust and pests.